 Relying on regulators

-Congress and bank regulators are looking to the Bank for International Settlements, which coordinates worldwide financial regulations from its headquarters in Basel, Switzerland, for new rules to help stop runs on commercial and investment banks.
+Congress and bank regulators looked to the Bank for International Settlements, which coordinates worldwide financial regulations from its headquarters in Basel, Switzerland, for new rules to help stop runs on large commercial and investment banks.
 Chief among them are:

--A “net stable funding ratio” to better match the maturities of deposits, loans and repos, and
+-A “net stable funding ratio” to better match the maturities of deposits, loans and repos and try to make sure banks will have reliable sources of financing in a crisis, and

-– A “liquidity coverage ratio” to improve the panic-resistant quality of bank assets.
+– A “liquidity coverage ratio” to improve the panic-resistant quality of bank assets by trying to make sure they have enough high-quality assets that they can sell quickly to raise cash in a crisis

-In October Basel announced higher capital levels, to be phased in by 2019.
-Some skeptics say the new levels are not high enough.
-Others doubt banks can ever have enough capital to stop a systemic run.
+Some skeptics said the new Basel levels were a big improvement but not high enough.
+Others doubted banks can ever have enough ready funding or easy-to-sell assets to stop a systemic run.

 Gaming their capital requirements